Debadri3/reinforcement-learning-/README.md

 # reinforcement-learning-
-Some code samples used while learning about reinforcement learning
+Some concepts and their applications learnt in reinforcement learning